cangulo/cangulo.github.io/blog/projects/nugets/cangulo.changelog/index.md

 -   refactor: Simplified Transactions Repository
 -   docs: Updated docs/examples
 -   feat: Implemented new DocumentsController
 -   refactor: It's possible!
 You can turn a 50-line code chunk into just 3 lines.
-Here's how -> Please never write a commit message like this 😜, this is an example I found [here](http://whatthecommit.com/85835a6ce3edb747ec06e42f6313d0a2).
+Here's how -> Please never write a commit message like this 😜, you can find more funny messages [here](http://whatthecommit.com/85835a6ce3edb747ec06e42f6313d0a2).

 ### Output: Changelog Updated